QRamadan/MoPrivFair-SecBPMN2UMLsec/README.md

-# From Secure Business Process Modeling to Design-Level Security Verification
-Qusai Ramadan, Mattia Salnitri, Daniel Strüber, Jan Jürjens and Paolo Giorgini
+# Integrating BPMN- and UML-based Data-Protection Engineering: A Sub-Framework of the MoPrivFair Methodology

-In this file, we present the artifact submission for our paper of the same name, to be presented at the MoDELS conference 2017 in Austin, TX.
-Our submission includes the model transformation from SecBPMN2 to UMLsec models as well as four examples models from the Air Traffic Management System case study.
-We explain the process of using the transformation, and the verification of the generated UMLsec models using the CARiSMA tool.
+This file presents the artifacts used in Chapter 3 of my PhD thesis, which provides a Framework for Integrating BPMN- and UML-based Data-Protection Engineering.
+This framework is a sub-framework of the proposed MoPriveFair methodology in my thesis.
+This file includes the model transformation from SecBPMN2 to UMLsec models as well as four examples models from the Air Traffic Management System case study.
+It explains the process of using the transformation, and the verification of the generated UMLsec models using the CARiSMA tool.